gabriel-aplok/gabriel-aplok.github.io/_projects/project-walker.md

 ## Know Bugs

 ```
-- Guns don't fire full-auto in Creative Mode, use Survival Mode.
 - Scope, NVG and Crosshair bugged if you're riding on entities such as vehicles, etc.
 - Vehicles can't climb one block (idk why?).
-- When Minecraft get new update SOME SYSTEMS BREAKS.
 ```

-## Changelog for v1.8.2
+## Changelog for v1.8.3

 > You can access other previous changelogs [here]({{ page.slug }}/changes.html).

 ```
-- Added new 2 structures.
-- Added new pt-br language support.
+- Added bandit and survivor variants with melee and ranged weapons.
-- Added PC deco block.
+- Added random equipments to the static NPCs.
+- Moved refillable empty canteen and bottle system to another separate pack.
-- Fixed bandit bullet spread.
+- Fixed water particle in water pump.
+- Improved M40 and Kar98k models.
+- Improved guns system from durability to scoreboard.
+- Removed custom bullet system scripts (will be re-added soon).
 ```

 If you plan to showcase this add-on, **ONLY use the links I provide here**.
 DON’T create your own links and/or claim this as your own creation.
 Thank you!
 Or I need to request a DMCA to take-down your content. :)

-This will **ONLY** work in Minecraft versions **1.20.60** (DON'T USE BETA/PREVIEW)
+This will **ONLY** work in Minecraft versions **1.20.70** (DON'T USE BETA/PREVIEW)

 ## Downloads